qidi-community/Plus4-Wiki/content/system-tuning/README.md

+**NOTICE** - The following appears to cause issues with `xindi` and the filament load/unload macros.
+Please disable this script if you are currently using it.
+I am working on a solution

 # Qidi Plus4 System Tuning

 If you've ever encountered the following error, or just want to make your Plus4 a little more responsive overall, this is the page for you.